-Adding Pringles will nearly triple the size of Kellogg's international snack business, pushing snacks to a point where they will account for as much of total revenue as Kellogg's well-known cereal business - the world's largest, with brands such as Special K and Rice Krispies.
+Adding Pringles will nearly triple the size of Kellogg's international snack business, pushing snacks to a point where they will account for as much of total revenue as Kellogg's well-known cereal business -- the world's largest, with brands like Special K and Rice Krispies.

-Diamond said on Wednesday that it does not have to pay any break-up fee on the aborted Pringles deal and its shares rose more than 5 percent.
+Diamond said on Wednesday that it does not have to pay any break-up fee on the aborted Pringles deal, and its shares rose nearly 6 percent.

-With Diamond's future unknown, some analysts have begun to assess the attractiveness of its snack food brands, Kettle potato chips and Pop Secret popcorn, to another buyer.
+With Diamond's future unknown, some analysts have begun to question the attractiveness of its snack food brands, Kettle potato chips and Pop Secret popcorn, to another buyer.

 They're clearly a fit in the portfolio.
 You could say our ability to do bolt-on acquisitions has probably expanded with the addition of this business, Bryant said.

-Pringles is the fourth-largest brand of snacks in the world, with 2.3 percent of the market, according to Euromonitor International.
-In the United States, it ranks eighth with 2.5 percent.
+Pringles is the fourth-largest maker of sweet and savory snacks in the world, behind PepsiCo's Lay's, Doritos and Cheetos, according to Euromonitor International.
+In the United States, it ranks eighth.